josephkb87/JuMatOct/README.md

 ### JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
 ### Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
 ___
-The DOESNOT contain a Python_SQL Repo, for the Python_SQL Repo with worked examples go [Here](https://github.com/josephkb87/PySQLDB).
+The Repo DOESNOT contain Python_SQL , for the Python_SQL Repo with worked examples go [Here](https://github.com/josephkb87/PySQLDB).

 The Repo IS NOT a Python_Matlab Repo, for the Python_Matlab with worked examples go [PythonMATLAB here](https://github.com/josephkb87/Matlab_Octave).